NasirAli04/Intent_of_Tweet/README.md

 Dependent variable-tweet_intent
 InDependent variable-tweet_text

-We use NLP as X is in text format
+We use NLP  as data is in text format

 Steps
 1 Read the data